ITM University (Gwalior): Annual festivals

 KRONOS: The annual youth festival KRONOS, is a four-day national level techno-cultural fest organized by the Student's Activity Council of ITM Universe.
 Started in 2010, KRONOS is held in the month of March or April.
 It has technical events (in collaboration with by the ISOI, CSI, IETE and ISTE Student Chapters) and cultural events.
 Teams from ITM and other colleges participate to win prizes in various events during the festival.
 The main attractions are performances by national and international bands.

 TIMS (Technology Innovation Management for Sustainable Development): Features a technical programme including keynote speeches, panel discussion, oral and poster sessions and cultural programme.

-Memeval is an annual creative event organized by ITM University, Gwalior, as part of its Annual Function celebrations.
-The event was originally inspired by student Arpit Sharma, who began creating humorous self-referential memes as a response to instances of peer teasing and social challenges on campus.
-His self-deprecating humor and positive approach quickly gained attention among students, turning personal adversity into a medium of expression and unity.

-Recognizing the widespread appeal and creativity it inspired, the university formally introduced Memeval as an official event during the Annual Function.
-The competition encourages students to create memes that promote humor, self-acceptance, and resilience while maintaining respect and positivity.
-Over the years, Memeval has evolved into a platform for digital creativity, satire, and healthy self-expression, reflecting the university’s emphasis on mental well-being and cultural innovation.